Victory Monument (Bangkok): Neighbourhood

-Victory Monument is considered one of the most important neighbourhoods in Bangkok.
+Victory Monument is considered one of the most important landmarks of Bangkok.
 It serves as a central hub for the city's bus transportation, functioning both as a transit point and as the origin or destination for many bus routes.
 There is a saying "If you're lost or don't know how to get around Bangkok, start at Victory Monument."

 The area where the monument stands was originally a large field known as Thung Phaya Thai.
 Nearby is a Buddhist temple that dates back to the Ayutthaya period, called Wat Apai Tharam, which is formerly and still colloquially known as Wat Makok.
 Khlong Samsen, a natural canal that flows in front of the temple, branches off from the Chao Phraya river in what is now Dusit District and winds its way eastward through this part of the city.

 In the early Rattanakosin era, King Rama I and his younger brother, Prince Maha Sura Singhanat, traveled to the temple by boat via Khlong Samsen to attend a grand celebration that lasted seven days and seven nights.
 At that time, Thung Phaya Thai was still a sparsely populated outlying area of the capital.

 During the reign of King Rama V, the king purchased land in the Dusit area as part of Bangkok's expansion beyond Rattanakosin Island.
 He ordered the construction of Dusit Palace and several roads, including Phaya Thai road and Ratchawithi road, both of which begin in this area.

 Under the leadership of Prime Minister Field Marshal Plaek Phibunsongkhram, the area underwent major development as part of national modernization policies.
 Phaholyothin road was built as a highway leading to the northern region, and the area naturally became a traffic circle.
 Several hospitals were also established nearby, including Rajavithi Hospital, the Mother & Child Hospital (now Queen Sirikit National Institute of Child Health), the Hospital for Tropical Diseases, and Ramathibodi Hospital.
 At the time, public health services were still developing, and these hospitals served not only Bangkok residents but also people from the provinces.

 Khlong Samsen was once home to hundreds of boat vendors selling kuaitiao ruea (boat noodles).
 Due to limited space on the boats, the noodles were served in small bowls, and the dish became extremely popular.
 The period from the 1970s to the early 1980s is considered the heyday of boat noodles in the Victory Monument area.
 Around 1985, during the term of Bangkok Governor Major General Chamlong Srimuang, a policy was introduced requiring boat noodle vendors to move their stalls onto land for better hygiene and to prevent encroachment on public waterways.
 This led to the area becoming a center for many long-standing boat noodle shops.
 At that time, it was also common to see freak shows performed for passengers waiting for buses.

 Today, the area is served by Victory Monument BTS station (N3) on the BTS Skytrain's Sukhumvit Line, which runs above Phaya Thai road.
 The station opened on 5 December 1999.